tiger-pillow/ada_final/index.md

 <img src= './reg_pearl_har.png' width="49%" height="49%"/>
 <img src= './reg_apollo11.png' width="49%" height="49%"/>

 ### These two plots look about as different as two plots can look in this context.
 It seems like movies similar to the Pearl Harbour event where becoming less frequent before the event, then Pearl Harbour Attack happened, which resulted in more movies similar to Pearl Harbour.
-On the contrary, the Apollo 11 event seems to have made directors less inspired to make space- or adventure related movies.
+On the contrary, the Apollo 11 event seems to have made directors less inspired to make space or adventure related movies.
 The coefficient, &beta;<sub>2</sub> is negative and it can clearly be seen in the plot.
 At the same time, the fraction of Apollo 11 movies is increasing with time.

 ## 4 Key Take-Aways from this regression analysis